jianongHe/MilaRef/README.md

 <img width="128" alt="milaref_logo3_256" src="https://github.com/user-attachments/assets/f2bf2747-d880-49a3-be30-d2a161097238">

 Enhance Milanote desktop capabilities by integrating the core features of PureRef, making Milanote a reference software.
-The principle is to use Electron's `<webview>` tag to render web pages and inject CSS.

 ## features:
 - [x] pin/unpin window